Skar0/spore/README.md

 Other parameters such as -dynord, -arbord and -rstredge are also available in this case.

-### Toolchain for tlsf2gpg
+### Toolchain for tlsf2gpg (regular and BDD approach)

 To transform a TLSF file `system.tlsf` into a generalized parity game and decide its realizability using the BDD-based implementation of the combination of the recursive algorithm and a partial solver:

     spore_LTL_toolchain.sh system.tlsf

-### Toolchain for SyfCo and ltl2tgba
+### Toolchain for SyfCo and ltl2tgba (full BDD approach)

-To transform a TLSF file `system.tlsf` into some parity automata and decide the realizability of the symbolic generalized parity game computed from the product of those symbolic automata, using the BDD-based implementation of the combination of the recursive algorithm and a partial solver:
+To transform a TLSF file `system.tlsf` into parity automata and decide its realizability using the symbolic generalized parity game computed from the product of those symbolic automata, using the BDD-based implementation of the combination of the recursive algorithm and a partial solver: